Cholecystitis is a painful condition caused by an inflamed gallbladder. The most common cause is gallstones.

 What is cholecystitis?

 Cholecystitis means inflammation of the gallbladder.
 Most cases are caused by gallstones.
 Women are affected more often than men.
-If you have acute cholecystitis you will normally be admitted to hospital for treatment with painkillers and fluids (and sometimes antibiotic medicines) passed directly into a vein.

 You can find out more about the gallbladder and gallstones in our separate leaflet called Gallstones and Bile.